Patrik Leitner

-Patrik Leitner (born 7 February 2002) is a Slovak professional footballer who currently plays for Fortuna Liga club MŠK Žilina as a defender.
+Patrik Leitner (born 7 February 2002) is a Slovak professional footballer who currently plays for Niké Liga club MFK Ružomberok as a defender.

 Club career

 MŠK Žilina

 Leitner made his Fortuna Liga debut for Žilina during a home fixture against FC ViOn Zlaté Moravce on 22 May 2021.
 He came on in the second half to replace Miroslav Gono in a 5-1 win for Žilina.

 He scored his first goal in a 2-1 cup win against Komárno on his first start for the club.

+MFK Chrudim (loan)

+On 16 August 2024, Leitner joined Czech 2.
+Liga club Chrudim on a one-year loan deal with option.

 International career

 In December 2022, Leitner was nominated by Francesco Calzona, who joined the side in late summer, for senior Slovak national team prospective players' training camp at NTC Senec.